ringanta/terraform-aws-acm-multiple-hosted-zone/README.md

 ACM validation is using Route53 only.
 This module supports terraform version 0.12 only.

+## Module versions

+- Module version 1.x is in the `master` branch.
+- Module version 2.x is in the `v2xx` branch.

+Module version 2 introduces breaking change.
+You can't use version 1.x configuration with module 2.x and vice versa.
+To upgrade your existing Terraform project to module version 2, I suggest to provision a new certificate with the same domain name and subject alternatives name.
+Here is the step would look like:

+1. Instantiate `acm-multiple-hosted-zone` version 2 in your existing terraform project.
+1. Provision a new ACM certificate using `acm-multiple-hosted-zone` version 2.

+    1. Run `terraform plan -out=tfplan.out`.
+    1. Run `terraform apply tfplan.out`.
+    1. Write down ARN of the newly created ACM certificate.

+1. On the consumer side of ACM certificate (For example, ALB), replace old certificate with the new one.
+This will guarantee a graceful upgrade without downtime.

 ## Usage

 The `domain_name` and `subject_alternative_names` variables consist of map (object) of string and list of map of string.
 Each object must consist **zone** and **domain** keys.